 Best places to eat in Trento

-Oblò Comfort Food a good place where to get a burger, a sandwich or a gourmet salad.
+OBLO’ COMFORT FOOD – good place for a burger, a sandwich or a gourmet salad.
 They have vegetarian and vegan options.

 Days 3 and 4 – Valsugana

 Valsugana is a perfect addition to this itinerary for a week in Trentino.
-This very scenic valley is within very easy reach from Trento (it’s just a 30 minutes drive) but offers a completely different vibe.
-The main attractions in Valsugana are the two lakes – Caldonazzo and Levico – where you will be able to enjoy the beautiful beaches, swim in the clear waters, and practice all sorts of water sports.
+This very scenic valley is just a 30 minutes drive from Trento but offers a completely different vibe.
+The main attractions are the two lakes – Caldonazzo and Levico – where you will be able to enjoy the beautiful beaches, swim in the clear waters, and practice water sports.

-This beautiful valley is also a great place for biking, hiking and nature walks; and if you feel the need to relax you will also find a few good spas.
+The valley is also a great place for biking, hiking and nature walks; and if you feel the need to relax you will find some good spas.

 What to see and do in Valsugana